-Many communities, particularly in rural Montana, have limited access to certain health services, and healthcare workforce shortages and budget shortfalls are widespread.
-The Montana Healthcare Foundation is dedicated to improving the health status of Montanans and to increasing the quality and accessibility of health services for people across the state.
-Health disparities – defined as the higher rates of illness experienced by certain populations, including socially or economically disadvantaged families, racial and ethnic minorities, children, and older adults – are a particular focus of this portfolio.
+Many communities, particularly in rural Montana, have limited access to health services, and health care workforce shortages and budget shortfalls are widespread.
+We are dedicated to improving the health status of Montanans and to increasing the quality and accessibility of health services for people across the state.
+Competitive grants and invited initiative-specific grant funding is currently available.

 We are committed to strengthening local and tribal public health trough supporting health departments in governance, community health assessments, strategic planning, and program development.
 This focus area currently supports leadership planning efforts.

 The goal of this focus area is to provide practical policy solutions to key health systems challenges; to ensure that Montanans have adequate information to understand and reach informed decisions regarding proposed Medicaid and health policy changes at the federal and state levels; and to allow Montana’s health system to adapt to new policies promptly and effectively.

 We are committed to working with organizations to enhance health services, expand funding, and create new partnerships.
 This focus area will help give non-profit organizations the ability to diversify revenue, strengthen partnerships, and advance health services.
 Invited grant funding for grant application assistance and social service non-profit capacity building is currently available.